 There are no wooden caudals remaining in the mount today (Henrici and Church, pers. obs., 2023), so as well as reintegrating the 18 fossil caudals photographed by Harris, it is likely that the PFP crew constructed four additional replicas to replace the wooden ones that had themselves replaced those that had been stolen.

 Adding to the confusion, the database note located by Henrici and mentioned above continues “Caudals 37–73 were casts in original mount and replaced with caudals from CM 307.”
 (Note that the stated range encompasses all the CM 307-derived caudals in the mount apart from Ca32.)
 This note is at least partly incorrect, however.
 Photographs of caudals 37–46 supplied by Phil Fraley, which were taken after they were removed from the old mount for the remounting process (Figure 19), clearly show that these elements were real bone and not casts.
-(Incidentally, Holland’s (1906:plate XXIX) illustrations of these caudals do not closely resemble the actual fossils.)
+(Incidentally, Holland’s [1906:plate XXIX] illustrations of these caudals do not closely resemble the actual fossils.)
 Perhaps the phrase “original mount” in this note referred to the state of the mount as it was just before the 2007 remount, but even under this interpretation it is incorrect at least as regards caudals 37–46.

 Piecing all this together, it seems that immediately before its disassembly in 2005 the tail of the mounted skeleton was composed as follows: